alessiopelusi/Google-Maps-Area-Calculator/README.md

 # GoogleMapsAreasCalculator
 Built Javascript application using Google maps API for calculating roofs and surfaces areas.
-Implemented services like: Geocoder ()
+Implemented services:
+Maps, to show a google map;
+Geocoder, to convert addresses to latitude and longitude;
+Polygon, to highlight said areas.